 The Geography Ethics Committee maintains procedures for the consideration of ethical issues arising from teaching, research and other activities in the Geography Department at Exeter.
-The Geography (Exeter) Ethics Committee sits within the University of Exeter’s Research Ethics and Governance procedures and helps ensure research in the department is carried out in accordance with the University’s codes and policies for ethical good practice.
+The Geography (Exeter) Ethics Committee sits within the University of Exeter’s Research Ethics and Governance procedures and helps ensure activities in the department are carried out in accordance with the University’s codes and policies for ethical good practice.
 Researchers in Geography at Penryn should contact their local CLES Ethics Committee.

 The University of Exeter Research Ethics Framework recognises and requires research to accord with the commonly accepted ethical principles of autonomy, beneficence, non-maleficence, confidentiality and integrity, other than in exceptional circumstances requiring prior approval from the relevant Research Ethics Committee.
 Researchers are also expected to consider the environmental, political, social, religious, cultural and legal implications of their work.

 Research Ethics Applications (Exeter)

-The same ethics application process is used for all undergraduate, masters and PhD projects, and for postdoctoral and staff research in both human and physical Geography.
+The same ethics application process is used for all MRes and PhD projects, and for postdoctoral and staff research in both human and physical Geography.
 Ethics processes for research undertaken as part of taught undergraduate and master’s courses are normally organised by the module convenor and you should consult your module handbook for further information.
-In each case, it is the responsibility of the person carrying out the research to ensure appropriate processes for ethical approval are completed before starting empirical data collection.
+In each case, it is the responsibility of the person carrying out the research to ensure that the appropriate processes for ethical approval are completed before starting any empirical data collection.

-Undergraduate, Master and PhD students should consult their research advisor for advice on starting ethical approval processes.
+Undergraduate, Master and PhD students should consult their research advisor for advice on ethical approval processes.
 Members of staff are encouraged to discuss ethics approval processes with their research group lead or members of the Geography Ethics Committee.